krylosov-aa/context-async-sqlalchemy/README.md

 This way, you can work with multiple hosts simultaneously, for example, with the master and the replica.

+libpq can detect the master and replica to create an engine.
+However, it only does this once during creation.
+This handler helps change the host on the fly if the master or replica changes.
 Let's imagine that you have a third-party functionality that helps determine the master or replica.

 In this example, the host is not set from the very beginning, but will be calculated during the first call to create a session.